Jatra (2016 film)

-Jatra is a 2016 Nepali-language Heist comedy film written and directed by Pradip Bhattarai.
-Produced by Rabindra Singh Baniya, Singe Lama and Yadav Poudel under banner of Shatkon Arts.
-It stars Bipin Karki, Rabindra Singh Baniya and Rabindra Jha in pivotal roles with supporting cast of Barsha Raut, Prakash Ghimire, Praween Khatiwada, Bholaraj Sapkota, Kamalmani Nepal, Sajan Thapa Magar, Nilkaji Shakya, Priyanka Jha, Susmita Karki, Prem Pandey and Safar Pokhrel.
+Jatra is a 2016 Nepali-language heist comedy film written and directed by Pradip Bhattarai.
+Produced by Rabindra Singh Baniya, Singe Lama, and Yadav Poudel under the banner of Shatkon Arts.
+It stars Bipin Karki, Rabindra Singh Baniya, and Rabindra Jha in pivotal roles, with a supporting cast of Barsha Raut, Prakash Ghimire, Praween Khatiwada, Bholaraj Sapkota, Kamalmani Nepal, Sajan Thapa Magar, Nilkaji Shakya, Priyanka Jha, Susmita Karki, Prem Pandey, and Safar Pokhrel.

-Jatra is primarily shot in Asan Galli Kathmandu Valley, and it tells the story of three individuals who have many problems because of lack of money.
+Jatra is primarily shot in Asan Galli Kathmandu Valley, and it tells the story of three individuals who have many problems because of a lack of money.
 The story revolves around the रु.
-3 crore Nepalese rupees which was found by Phadindra Timilsina (Bipin Karki), The various ideas they implement to protect the money from its real owner and impact that occur in his and his friends life.
+3 crore Nepalese rupees that were found by Phadindra Timilsina (Bipin Karki), the various ideas they implement to protect the money from its real owner, and the impacts that occur in his and his friends lives.

-Jatra was released on 11 November 2016 in cinemas all over Nepal.
-It was a sleeper hit at the time of its release and emerged surprise hit at Nepalese Box Office.
-It also gained praise by the critics for its situational comedy and genuine acting by lead actors.
-The film had sequel Jatrai Jatra which was also commercially successful.
+Jatra was released on 11 November 2016, in cinemas all over Nepal.
+It was a sleeper hit at the time of its release and emerged surprise hit at Nepalese box office.
+It also gained praise from critics for its situational comedy and genuine acting by the lead actors.
+The film's sequel Jatrai Jatra, released in 2019, was also a commercial success.
 The 2020 Hindi film Lootcase was heavily inspired by the core plot of this movie.

 Synopsis

-Phadindra Timsina (Bipin Karki) is an innocent, poor and hardworking man.
+Phadindra Timsina (Bipin Karki) is an innocent, poor, and hardworking man.
 He finds a sack full of three crores Nepalese rupees, stolen from a bank.
-He then consults with his three friends Jayas (Rabindra Singh Baniya) and Munna (Rabindra Jha) in order to hijack money.
+He then consults with his three friends, Jayas (Rabindra Singh Baniya) and Munna (Rabindra Jha), in order to hijack money.
 The movie deals with all the strategies and hurdles planned and faced by the group of hijack planners in the course of hijacking the money.
 Poor and innocent Phadindra who is often blamed for his sincerity having been poor finally finds a way to prove his haters wrong.
 Now, will he be able to show them in real life?
 This is what the page looks like.